raffishquartan/grunt-version-file/README.md

 - Stub functions are used in tests in place of Grunt's Task.done() or a mock
 - The generator init functions are not executed at construction and initialisation but just before label_value is called
 - Further generalise output_creator (e.g. add XmlCreator), specify which to use via the Gruntfile configuration
+- Allow `options.out` to specify multiple files to write output to

 ## Changelog